Wang Chung (band): 1986–1989: US commercial peak

 Wang Chung released their fourth studio album, Mosaic, in 1986.
 This album spun off their biggest hits: "Everybody Have Fun Tonight" (No. 2 US) and "Let's Go!"
 (No. 9 US).
 "Everybody Have Fun Tonight" features the lyric "Everybody Wang Chung tonight", and also has a music video (directed by Godley & Creme) where virtually every frame featured a jump cut.
-During some US dates in the Summer 1987, they were the opening act for Tina Turner during her Break Every Rule World Tour.
+During some US dates in the summer of 1987, they were the opening act for Tina Turner during her Break Every Rule World Tour.

 Their final US top 40 single, "Hypnotize Me" (No. 36), was also from the same album, and also was featured on the soundtrack of the 1987 film Innerspace.
 Wang Chung released their fifth studio album, The Warmer Side of Cool, in 1989.
 The album featured "Praying to a New God" (No. 63 US), which charted but was not a hit.
 The album was considered a commercial disappointment.
 Hues and Feldman then went on to other projects and the band effectively disbanded in 1990.

 1990–1997: Hiatus

 During the 1990s, Feldman joined up with drummer Jon Moss of Culture Club to form the band Promised Land, and subsequently released their self-titled debut studio album, Promised Land, in 1992.
-Also in the 1990s, Hues worked on various film soundtracks, including 1990's The Guardian.
+Also in the 1990s, Hues worked on various film soundtracks, including The Guardian (1990).
 He was signed to a solo deal by Sony Records in the early 1990s, but his intended debut solo studio album, The Anatomy Lesson, was shelved by the label and remains unreleased.
 Hues later teamed up with Tony Banks of Genesis to form the one-off group Strictly Inc., which released a self-titled studio album in 1995.